-Disease management can assist members with management of adult and pediatric asthma and diabetes.
+Disease management can assist members with management of conditions such as adult and pediatric asthma and diabetes.
 Disease management provides education and support to members to help them understand and manage their conditions.
-Complex Case Management can help members with multiple chronic conditions or severe acute condition regain optimum health or improved functionality, in the right setting and in a cost-effective manner.
+Complex Case Management can help members with multiple chronic conditions or multiple acute conditions regain optimum health or improved functionality, in the right setting and in a cost-effective manner.